dmichaelcarter/PyNumericalMethods/README.txt

 "LinAlg.py" contains a small function library to create/use Vector and Matrix objects.
 "test runs" contains images showing the test programs in action.

+Thank you for your interest,
+David M. Carter